metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 SumIf([Payment], ([Plan] = "Basic" OR [Plan] = "Business") AND month([Date Received]) = 10)
 ```

-returns 400.
+Returns 400 on the sample data.

-> Tip: make it a habit to put brackets around your `AND` and `OR` statements to avoid making mandatory conditions optional, and vice versa.
+> Tip: make it a habit to put brackets around your `AND` and `OR` statements to avoid making mandatory conditions optional (or vice versa).

 ## Conditional subtotals by group